syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ## Label width customization

 The label and editor width can be set proportionally by using [LabelWidth] and [EditorWidth] properties of [DefaultLayoutSettings] class.
+The [Value] and [UnitType] properties of [DataFormItemLength] each return the value and unit type of the corresponding DataFormItemLength, respectively.

+Label and Editor can be specified with proportionate values such as 0.4* and 0.6* when the [DataFormItemLength.UnitType] is 'Star'.
+Additionally, you can specify a defined width for the editor and label, such as "300, 400," and the [DataFormItemLength.UnitType] is "Absolute."

 {% tabs %}
 {% highlight xaml %}